El-Wilio/horizontalizer/readme.md

 Clicking this link would get you to page 2.
 Side note: first page is 1

-# Additional information for mobile users
+## Additional information for mobile users

-As of it now
+Better support for mobile users is still underway.
+Currently, the only way to navigate with mobiles is to use buttons, but I'm working on a touch move function that mobiles users could use.